Neighborhood Watch

 5 Steps to Starting a Neighborhood Watch

-1. Recruit and organize as many neighbors as possible
+1. Gather and organize as many neighbors as you can.

-2. Contact the Van Buren County Sheriff's Office and schedule a meeting
+2. Contact the Van Buren County Sheriff’s Office to schedule a meeting.

-3. Discuss community concerns and develop an action plan
+3. Discuss community concerns and create an action plan.

-5. Implement a phone tree and take action steps.
+5. Set up a phone tree and take action steps.